hbctraining/scRNA-seq/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sc_DE_ei_metadata.png" width="800">
 </p>

 Prior to performing the aggregation of cells to the sample level, we want to make sure that the poor quality cells are removed if this step hasn't already been performed.
-Generally, we would recommend a more stringent and hands-on exploration of the quality control metrics and more nuanced picking of filtering thresholds, as detailed [here](https://hbctraining.github.io/scRNA-seq/lessons/04_SC_quality_control.html); however, to proceed more quickly to the differential expression analysis, we are only going to remove count outliers and low count genes using functions from the `scater` package.
+Generally, we would recommend a more stringent and hands-on exploration of the quality control metrics and more nuanced picking of filtering thresholds, as detailed [here](https://hbctraining.github.io/scRNA-seq/lessons/04_SC_quality_control.html); however, to proceed more quickly to the differential expression analysis, we are only going to remove count outliers and low count genes using functions from the `scater` package as performed in the [Bioconductor tutorial](http://biocworkshops2019.bioconductor.org.s3-website-us-east-1.amazonaws.com/page/muscWorkshop__vignette/).

 ```r
 # Perform QC if not already performed